Marsh Family

-The Marsh Family are an English family musical group.
-The group consists of parents Ben and Danielle Marsh and their children Alfie, Thomas, Ella, and Tess Marsh.
+The Marsh Family are a British family musical group.
+The group consists of parents Ben and Danielle Marsh and their children Alfie, Thomas, Ella, and Tess.
 The family live in Faversham, a town in Kent in South East England.

 The Marsh Family uploaded a parody of "One Day More" to Facebook on 29 March 2020, satirising life during COVID-19 lockdowns.
 The video went viral, reaching over seven million views in three days.
 It led to the family's earning international news coverage and appearing on ITV's This Morning and BBC Breakfast.
 During the COVID-19 pandemic, the family parodied numerous songs to describe their experiences.
 After the group's parody of "Total Eclipse of the Heart" went viral in February 2021, Isabella Kwai wrote in The New York Times, "This six-voice choir, with its sweet harmonies and the occasional wobbly note, is creating songs that dramatize the mundane moments of lockdown life, from too much screen time to the horrors of remote learning."
 With input from his family, Ben Marsh is the songwriter for most of the group's parodies.

 History

 Early history

-The Marsh Family comprises parents Ben and Danielle Marsh and their children Alfie, Thomas, Ella, and Tess Marsh, who live in Faversham, a town in Kent in South East England.
+The Marsh Family is composed of parents Ben and Danielle Marsh and their children Alfie, Thomas, Ella, and Tess Marsh, who live in Faversham, a town in Kent in South East England.
 Ben and Danielle Marsh met while attending the University of Cambridge.
 At university shows, they performed as vocalists.
 They did a duet for "Don't Go Breaking My Heart", and Ben performed in the musical Anything Goes after Danielle had completed her studies.
 Danielle said in an interview, "We were in a strange relationship for most of our time at university; I knew that I wanted to spend my dotage with Ben, but it took him a while to realise it.
 So, we were friends, but not in a relationship until a while after we both left."

 The family uploaded videos made in 2018 and 2019 of covers.
 The Arkansas Democrat-Gazette's Celia Storey said of the performances that the family "display youthful talent in all its hit-or-miss but heartwarming exuberance".
 They made covers of the A Star Is Born song "Shallow", the Avenue Q song "It Sucks to Be Me", and The Greatest Showman song "From Now On".
 In their From Now On cover, the kids sing and perform their instruments while wincing as Monty, their dog, is howling along.